dbdesign-students-spring2024/6-mongodb-analysis-YuhaoZ22/README.md

 ]
 ```

-5.Find all of the places that have more than 2 beds in a neighborhood of your choice (referred to as either the neighborhood or neighbourhood_group_cleansed fields in the data file), ordered by review_scores_rating descending.
+5. Find all of the places that have more than 2 beds in a neighborhood of your choice (referred to as either the neighborhood or neighbourhood_group_cleansed fields in the data file), ordered by review_scores_rating descending.

 ```mongodb
 db.listings.find(